jedevc/botrulez/README.md

     !ping @BotName

-Each bot is strongly recommended to respond to the general ping, however, the bot is not required to respond to the specific ping.

 ### !help
 When a help request is made using '!help' then the bot should resond with a help text detailing the purpose of the bot and how to use it.